-We develop and maintain robust systems, processes and procedures to produce operational guidance.
-This guidance builds upon national best practice and identifies potential hazards in the operational environment and provides the relevant control measures to personnel, to support the management of operational risk.
-This enables us to provide a safe, effective and efficient response to operational incidents.
+We have prioritised the implementation of robust systems and processes to assess the effectiveness of our current operational guidance.
+This guidance is benchmarked against national best practice and focuses on the identification of potential hazards in the operational environment and providing the relevant control measures to mitigate the risk.

+The continued focus on alignment with national best practice and the development of a dedicated resource to develop and maintain this safety critical information will enable us to provide safe, effective and efficient response information and training material for responding crews to use at operational incidents.

-To further support our preparedness and ensure the most effective response, we collect relevant information about specific higher risk sites within Northern Ireland and share this with operational fire crews on the incident ground.
+To further support our preparedness and ensure the most effective response, we prioritise the collection of relevant risk critical information about specific higher risk sites across Northern Ireland.
+This information is collected and validated regularly by operational crews to make sure operational risk informational is available on the incident ground.